 Anthropogenic disturbances, as defined in Section 3.0 of this State Plan, are a threat to sage-grouse and their habitat in Nevada; however these activities are a vital part of Nevada's economy.
 The State of Nevada seeks a balanced approach that allows for the preservation of Nevada's economy, while conserving and protecting sage-grouse populations and the sagebrush ecosystem upon which they need to survive.
-Nevada's strategy is to provide consultation for project planning to first avoid and minimize impacts to sage-grouse (see Section 3.0) and then to offset residual impacts through compensatory mitigation via the Conservation Credit System (see Section 8.0).
+Nevada's strategy is to provide consultation for project planning to first avoid and minimize impacts to sage-grouse (see Section 3.0) and then to offset residual impacts through compensatory mitigation via the Conservation Credit System (CCS) (see Section 8.0).
+The latest versions of the Conservation Credit System Manual and The Habitat Quantification Tool Scientific Methods Document (HQT) define anthropogenic disturbances and how they are addressed within the CCS.
+The documents also outline how their direct and indirect impacts are accounted for when determining habitat values and mitigation obligations.